What is web traffic?

-One, analyzing web traffic enables you to monitor the effectiveness of your site.
+One: analyzing web traffic enables you to monitor the effectiveness of your site.
 Let’s suppose that you are registering many hits to your site.
 On the surface, your website is doing well.
-However on taking a close look at the traffic, you may notice that the visitors are only staying for a brief moment, and worse, are not even taking a look at your other contents.
+However on taking a close look at the traffic, you may notice that the visitors are only staying for a brief moment.
+Worse, they are not even taking a look at your other contents.
 This gives you the opportunity to find ways to make the visitors stay longer.

 Understanding website traffic is crucial to unlocking the potential of a website.
-Knowing how visitors use your site allied with search engine strategies can make you develop a targeted approach to increase traffic and improve your site in innovative ways.
+Knowing how visitors use your site allied with search engine strategies can make you develop a targeted approach to increase traffic.
+And thus improve your site in innovative ways.

 Limiting access to web traffic